Ceilings (song): Chart performance

 "Ceilings" debuted on the Billboard Hot 100 on the chart dated March 4, 2023, becoming McAlpine's first song to enter the chart.
-It also peaked at number number eight on the Hot Rock & Alternative Songs chart.
-In the United Kingdom, "Ceilings" peaked at number seven on the UK Singles Chart and was her first top-10 entry on the chart.
+It also peaked at number eight on the Hot Rock & Alternative Songs chart.

+In the United Kingdom, "Ceilings" peaked at number six on the UK Singles Chart on March 24, 2023 – for the week ending March 30, 2023 – becoming her first top ten song in Britain.

+Cover versions

+On April 18, 2023, Niall Horan performed a cover of the song whilst appearing on BBC Radio 1's Live Lounge.